keeneyetact/retroBoard/README.md

 ### Prerequisites

-You need to have `docker` and `docker-compose` installed on your system.
+You must have `docker` and `docker-compose` installed on your system.

 ### Result